RahaSey/Pokemon-Gen6-Tracker/README.md

 ![image](https://github.com/RahaSey/Pokemon-Gen6-Tracker/assets/151651225/b23312a1-552a-43aa-906e-6dbb26e6a3dc)

 Extract it where you want your Tracker to be, for example on the Desktop.
-So you would have "Desktop\Pokemon-Gen6-Tracker-v0.1"
+So you would have "Desktop\Pokemon-Gen6-Tracker-v0.1" for example.

 ### 4: Download Citra scripting file
 The tracker will not work yet.
 We still need the [citra.py](https://github.com/citra-emu/citra/blob/master/dist/scripting/citra.py) file.
 Just click on "Download raw file"